 Like any addiction, a sexual addiction is not easy to get rid of.
 It changes the way someone thinks, acts, and reacts, and the addiction will change that person forever.
-Also not unlike other addictions, the road to getting “sober” for the sex addict can make a person stronger than they were before and fill them with the power and self-respect they need.
+Also not unlike other addictions, the road to getting “sober” for the sex addict can make a person stronger than they were before and fill them with the power and self-respect they need, such is the belief of an organization called Ready 4 Change.
 Staying sober once you get there is the last tough part of getting clean, so here are some healthy habits and lifestyle changes for the reformed sex addict.

 It is always good to have someone who cares about you by your side through the ups and downs, no matter who that someone is.
 When going through hard times, you need a person to help you back up.
 When going through the good times, it is nice to have someone to enjoy it or share it with.
 When someone wants to accomplish a goal, it is just as important to have a friendly face at his/her side through that as well.
 An accountability partner can be the person who gives you that last push to get you to achieve your goal.
 Having a partner to keep you honest while recovering from an addiction is almost necessary.
 A person who knows exactly what your weak points are can be the strength you don’t have to help you resist the temptation to give in.
 While, yes, it can be extremely tough to open up to someone about a sexual addiction, it will be worth it when you’re close to breaking a clean streak and in need of someone to talk you out of it.